merivazquezn/Bittorrent-Client/tracker/README.md

 ## Recover metrics dump

-If you want to recover past metrics stored at `dump/metrics_dump`, you can run the program with the `-- --recover_metrics` flag:
+If you want to recover past metrics stored at `dump/metrics_dump`, you can run the program with the `-- --recover-metrics` flag:

-`cargo run -- --recover_metrics`
+`cargo run -- --recover-metrics`